 We obtain the runner’s prior consent to the passing-on of personal data to outside companies which use the data for their own purposes (photo service, sponsors, newspapers, TV channels, Internet services, etc.).

 For this purpose, we refer to the Swiss Runners association data protection declaration at the time of registration (whether on paper or via the Internet) and provide further, more detailed information on the website.
-The data protection declaration and the information on the website are checked regularly to ensure they are up to date and if necessary adapted to the current conditions.
+The data protection declaration and the information on the website are checked regularly to ensure that they are up to date and if necessary adapted to the current conditions.

 Runners are offered the opportunity to refuse or restrict the passing on of data to third parties.
 At the time of registration, we provide an e-mail address as well as our postal address at which the runner can notify us if he or she objects to the passing on of data.
 Data is only passed on to third parties if no notification is received from the runner.